ImageMagick/highway/g3doc/op_wishlist.md

 <!--*
 # Document freshness: For more information, see go/fresh-source.
-freshness: { owner: 'janwas' reviewed: '2023-04-21' }
+freshness: { owner: 'janwas' reviewed: '2023-08-04' }
 *-->

 [TOC]

 ## Wishlist

-### AVX3_SPR target
+### Matrix multiplication extensions

-### MaskedGather, MaskedScatter
+### MaskedScatter

-MaskedGather returns zero for mask=false.
 MaskedScatter does not access the mask-false lanes, but may instead write a safe location (i.e. different index).

 ### numpy

+LoadNOr

+NeUnordered

 Loadn/LoadnPair: mostly Gather*, with some specializations for smaller strides.
 In particular for 2x64-bit, which use 128-bit loads plus Combine.